NiranjanBhujel/pyNLControl/docs/pyNLControl_Manual.md

             Phat: Covariance estimate at current discrete time (reshaped to column matrix)

             These inputs are and outputs can be mapped using `casadi.Function` which can further be code generated.

+`simpleMHE(nX, nU, nY, nP, N, Fc, Hc, Wp, Wm, Ts, pLower=[], pUpper=[], arrival=False, GGN=False, Integrator='rk4', Options=None)`
+:   Function to generate simple MHE code using `qrqp` solver.
+For use with other advanced solver, see `MPC` class.

+    Args:
+        nX (int): Number of state variables.
+        nU (int): number of control input.
+        nY (int): Number of measurement variables.
+        nP (int): Number of parameter to be estimated. nP=0 while performing state estimation only.
+        N (int): Horizon length.
+        Fc (function): Function that returns right hand side of state equation.
+        Hc (function): Function that returns right hand side of measurement equation.
+        Wp (float or casadi.SX array or numpy.2darray): Weight for process noise term.
+It is $Q_w^{-1/2}$ where $Q_w$ is process noise covariance.
+        Wm (float or casadi.SX array or numpy.2darray): Weight for measurement noise term.
+It is $R_v^{-1/2}$ where $R_v$ is measurement noise covariance.
+        Ts (float): Sample time for MHE
+        pLower (list, optional): List of lower limits of unknown parameters.
+Defaults to []. pUpper (list, optional): List of upper limits of unknown parameters.
+Defaults to []. arrival (bool, optional): Whether to include arrival cost.
+Defaults to False.
+        GGN (bool, optional): Whether to use GGN.
+Use this option only when optimization problem is nonlinear.
+Defaults to False.
+        Integrator (str, optional): Integration method.
+See `BasicUtils.Integrate()` function.
+Defaults to 'rk4'.
+        Options (dict, optional): Option for `qrqp` solver.
+Defaults to None.

+    Returns:
+        tuple: tuple: Tuple of Input, Output, Input name and Output name.
+Input and output are list of casadi symbolics (`casadi.SX`).
+            Input should be control input and measurement data of past horizon length Output are all value of decision variable, estimations of parameter, estimates of states and cost function.